1997 Yemeni parliamentary election

-Parliamentary elections were held in Yemen on 27 April 1997.
+Parliamentary elections were held in Yemen on 27 April 1997 to elect all 301 members of the House of Representatives for a six-year term.
 The governing General People's Congress of President Ali Abdullah Saleh won a landslide victory, taking 187 of the 301 seats, although several opposition parties including the Yemeni Socialist Party boycotted the election alleging that the government had harassed and arrested their party workers.
 The main opposition party, al-Islah, attacked the government for not carrying out economic reforms and for corruption.
 Voter turnout was 61.0%.

 Campaign

 Of the 16 million people in Yemen about 4.6 million were registered to vote with about a quarter of them being women.
 However, only about 2.6 million people received their voting cards.

 Over 2,300 candidates, from 12 parties, competed for the 301 seats in the House of Representatives.
 Most candidates were independents, however many of these were backed by either the General People's Congress or al-Islah parties.
 There were 19 female candidates.
 Each party or independent candidate had their own logo such as an owl or horse for the ballot paper to help illiterate voters.
 There were few disagreements over policy between the parties.